Gesche Gottfried: Modus operandi

 She used a rat poison called "mouse butter" (in German "Mäusebutter"), very common at the time, which consisted of small flakes of arsenic mixed in animal fat.
-She mixed small doses into her victims' food, and when they started to get sick, she "friendly, selfless and resignedly" offered to take care of them during their convalescence, while continuing to poison them.
+She mixed small doses into her victims' food, and when they started to get sick, she "friendly, selflessly and resignedly" offered to take care of them during their convalescence, while continuing to poison them.

 During the period of her criminal activity, Gesche Gottfried was considered a model citizen and was well-liked in the community.
 Even after the constant loss of relatives who suffered, it seemed that the friendly, candid and kind Gesche chased a "cloud of misfortune".
-Her neighbors, moved by her zeal and resignation with caring not only for her family but also her sick friends, called her "the angel of Bremen".
+Her neighbours, moved by her zeal and resignation with caring not only for her family but also her sick friends, called her "the angel of Bremen".